Bootstrap Based Inference for Sparse High-Dimensional Time Series Models: Conclusions

 \section{Conclusions}

-In this paper high dimensional, sparse vector autoregressive models have been considered.
-We first adopted the concept of de-biasing to the high dimensional time series context and de-biased respectively de-sparsified estimators of the autoregressive parameters have been introduced.
-The asymptotic distribution of these estimators has been derived.
-Furthermore, a bootstrap procedure has been proposed which is able to generate pseudo time series that appropriately imitate the sparsity properties of the observed high dimensional time series.
-Asymptotic validity of the bootstrap procedure proposed for estimating the distribution of the de-sparsified estimators has been established.
-Furthermore, an appropriately modified procedure has been applied for testing purposes.
-We proved validity of the bootstrap procedure proposed in the testing context, too.
-Finally, we have demonstrated by means of several numerical investigations a well finite sample behavior of the bootstrap-based inference procedures proposed in this paper.
-A real-life data example has also been analyzed.
+In this paper, high-dimensional and sparse vector autoregressive models have been considered.
+We have first adopted the concept of de-biasing to the high-dimensional VAR($d$) time series context and have considered de-biased respectively de-sparsified estimators of the autoregressive parameters.
+The asymptotic distribution of the de-sparsified estimators has been derived under general conditions.
+Furthermore, a bootstrap procedure has been proposed which is asymptotically able to generate pseudo time series that appropriately imitate the dependence structure and the sparsity properties of the underlying high-dimensional VAR($d$) process.
+Asymptotic validity of the bootstrap procedure proposed for estimating the distribution of de-sparsified estimators has been established.
+Furthermore, an appropriately modified version of the bootstrap procedure has been used for testing hypotheses about groups of model parameters.
+We allow for these groups of model parameters to increase to infinity with sample size.
+Validity of the bootstrap procedure also has been established for this case.
+Finally, we have demonstrated by means of numerical investigations, the good finite sample behavior of the bootstrap-based inference procedure proposed and we have analyzed an interesting real-life data set.